In this guide 8 sections

 Cycling: There is no established need to cycle TUDCA.
 Long term studies up to 12 months show no tolerance issues.
 If taking it for an on cycle anabolic steroid protocol, it is typically taken throughout the cycle and for a period after.

-What to look for in a UK product
+What to Look for in a UK Product

 TUDCA is less widely available in the UK than in the US, and quality varies considerably.
 The key things to check: